Reform Party (Hawaii)

 The Reform Party, also referred to as "the Missionary Party", or the "Down-Town Party", was a political party in the Kingdom of Hawaii.
 It was founded by descendants of Protestant missionaries that came to Hawaii from New England.
 Following the Annexation of Hawaii in 1898, and the creation of the Hawaii Territory in 1900, the party was largely supplanted by the Hawaii Republican Party.
 In 1902, The Reform Party ceased to exist and completely merged into the Republican Party.
-In 1912, the Republicans merged with the pro-Native Hawaiian Home Rule Party, led by Prince Kuhio in 1900, to form the Hawaii Republican Party in its modern composition.
+In 1912, the Republicans merged with the pro-Native Hawaiian Home Rule Party (which had been formed in 1900, following the organization of the Hawaii Territory with the Organic Act, and led by Prince Kuhio and Robert Wilcox) to form the Hawaii Republican Party in its modern composition.
 The fused Republican Party would lead the so-called "Haole-Hawaiian Alliance," with uninterrupted Legislative majorities until Democrats took control of the Legislature in 1954.

 Background

 In 1820 the first Protestant missionaries arrived in Hawaii, sent a year earlier by the American Board of Commissioners for Foreign Missions.
 Led by Hiram Bingham, the board organized missionaries in 1819 to travel to Hawaii aboard the Thaddeus.
 Bingham and the missionaries were appalled by the Native Hawaiians lack of clothing and believed them to be less than human.
 Kamehameha II was cautious and allowed only half the party to settle in Honolulu and the other half to remain close to him on the big island.
 Eventually the monarch allowed a trial period of one year for the missionaries to remain in the islands.
-The missionaries urged Hawaiian rulers to adopt Christianity.
+The missionaries urged Hawaiian rulers to adopt Protestantism.
 The ali'i were suspicious of the missionaries at first but slowly began to trust them.
 The missionaries advised the monarchs on everything from politics to social ethics from their Puritan perspective.

 After the death of Kamehameha, Queen Ka'ahumanu came to power under Liholiho.
-As a Christian, she banned the old Hawaiian religion in the islands.
-A later ban on Catholicism would lead to repercussions with France when French Roman Catholic missionaries were deported.
+As a Protestant, she banned some practice of the old Hawaiian religion (like the hula) in the islands, but were reestablish by her successors.
+A later ban on Catholicism would lead to repercussions with France when French Catholic missionaries were deported.